hassssbi/kretip-match/README.md

     ```
 5. Start your local server (e.g., Laragon).
 6. Create a database named `kretipmatch`.
-7. Copy the '.env.example' file, paste it in the same directory, and rename it to '.env'.
+7. Copy the `.env.example` file, paste it in the same directory, and rename it to `.env`.
 8. Run the database migrations and seeders:
     ```sh
     php artisan migrate --seed